 MDR article 61- section 12 and Annex XIV – Part A- section 4 states the requirement of a CER.
-The clinical evidence from the clinical evaluation will be documented in the CER.
+The clinical evidence from the clinical evaluation will be documented in the Clinical Evaluation Report.
 It shall be a part of the technical documentation that will support assessing the device’s conformity.

 Meddev 2.7/1 Rev.4 Clinical Evaluation: A Guide for Manufacturers and Notified Bodies Under Directives 93/42/EEC and 90/385/EEC is the guidance document for Clinical Evaluation, and Stage 4 states about the requirement of a CER.

-As per this guidance, the CER should contain enough information to be read and understood by an independent party such as a regulatory authority or notified body.
+As per this guidance, the Clinical Evaluation Report should contain enough information to be read and understood by an independent party such as a regulatory authority or notified body.
 Thus, it should provide enough detail for understanding the search criteria adopted by the evaluators, data that are available, all assumptions made, and all conclusions reached.

 Role of Consultants and Writers